-Stoichiometry is the measurement of quantitative relationships in chemical formulas and equations.
-In this experiment stoichiometric principles will be used to obtain the appropriate equation between the reaction of iron metal and copper(II) sulfate solution.
-After the reaction is taking place, the formation of metallic copper, which is seen precipitating as a finely divided reddish-orange powder will be observed.
-This reaction is one of the example of single substitution reaction in which one element "displaces" from a compound by another element.
-The element which has ability of displacing other element from compound is said to be "more active" than the displaced metal.
+In this experiment stoichiometric principles will be used to obtain the appropriate equation between the reaction of iron metal and copper (II) sulfate solution.
+When the reaction starts, the formation of metallic copper, which is precipitating during reaction, as a finely divided reddish-orange powder will be observed.
+This reaction is one of the example of single substitution reaction in which one element "displaces" with another element in a compound The element which has ability of displacing other element from a compound is said to be "more active" than the displaced one.
 In this experiment, iron is more active than copper.

-Two distinct forms of iron are present, namely Fe2+ and Fe3+.
-Stoichiometric principles will be used to determine which reaction is more dominant compared to other one by examining the reaction between iron and copper (II) sulfate solution.
-If Fe2+ is formed, then equation (1) is dominant, while equation (2) will be selected if Fe3+ is formed.
-This can be determined according to mole ratio of copper to iron.
-If the moles of copper is equal to the moles of iron, then equation (1) has taken place.
+Two distinct forms of iron are present, namely Ferrous, Fe^{2+} and Ferric, Fe^{3+} .
+Stoichiometric principles will be used to determine which reaction is more dominant compared to other by examining the reaction between iron and copper (II) sulfate solution.
+If Fe^{2+} is formed, then equation (1) is dominant, but equation (2) will be selected if Fe^{3+} is formed.
+This can be determined by taking the mole ratio of copper to iron.
+If the moles of copper are equal to the moles of iron, then equation (1) has taken place.
 If you obtain 1.5 moles of copper per mole of iron, in this case equation (2) should be selected Find out which equation is corresponding to the results of the experiment you have done.